dlang-tour/core/public/content/en/basics.md

 # Basic types

-D provides a number of basic types which have always have the same size **regardless** of the platform - the only exception is the `real` which provides the highest possible floating point precision.
-There is no difference between the size of an *integer* regardless whether the application is compiled for 32bit or 64bit systems.
+D provides a number of basic types which always have the same size **regardless** of the platform - the only exception is the `real` type which provides the highest possible floating point precision.
+There is no difference between the size of an integer regardless whether the application is compiled for 32bit or 64bit systems.

     bool                 (8 bit)